-**Figure 3.1.5:** Example demand profile for MUSE
+**Figure 3.4.1:** Example demand profile for MUSE

-The chart shows us that electricity demand, in this example, is highest during the day in winter.
-While it is lowest during the night in spring.
+The chart shows us that electricity demand, in this example, is highest during the day in winter, while it is lowest during the night in spring.
 However, it is important to note that this is a simplification: in reality demand varies in the season and with each hour of the day.
-This simplification meanst hat we model one representative day for each season, and we assume equal demand within days and nights of those seasons.
+This simplification means that we model one representative day for each season, and we assume equal demand within days and nights of those seasons.

 Whilst this is a simplification, it allows us to consider the variation in demand across seasons and days without having an incredibly complex model structure.
-This reduces the amount of time required to run a full model if it were to have timeslices for each hour and day of the year.
+This reduces the amount of time required to run a full model relative to having timeslices for each hour and day of the year.

 ## Units